artem-the-greatest/HSE-group-project-2023/README.md

 crossed\

 We assume exchange rate deviations to be symmetrical, so we set a single threshold in both directions.
-Among all possible options, we tried to find the outcome with the highest Sharpe Ratio
+Among all possible options, we tried to find the outcome with the highest Sharpe Ratio\
+*The Sharpe ratio is a performance metric that allows investors to compare the returns of different portfolios relative to their risks.
+The ratio highlights volatility or standard deviation as a major source of risk for many portfolios, and it allows investors to factor it in when calculating the suitability of different investments*\
+*Sharpe ratio = (Portfolio return – Risk-free rate)/Portfolio standard deviation*